Chymyst/chymyst-core/docs/chymyst01.md

 In reality, the `data(...)` molecules are going to be emitted concurrently at unpredictable times.
 For instance, they could be emitted by several other reactions that are running concurrently.
-Then it could happen that the `data(...)` molecules are emitted somewhat more slowly than we are consuming them at our reaction site.
+Then it will sometimes happen that the `data(...)` molecules are emitted more slowly than we are consuming them at our reaction site.
-If that happens, there will be a brief interval of time when no `data(...)` molecules are in the soup (although other reactions are perhaps about to emit some more of them).
+When that happens, there will be a brief interval of time when no `data(...)` molecules are in the soup (although other reactions are perhaps about to emit some more of them).
 The chemical machine will then run the second reaction, consume the `sum(...)` molecule and print the result, signalling (incorrectly) that the computation is finished.
 Perhaps this failure will _rarely_ happen and will not show up in our unit tests, but at some point it is definitely going to happen in production.

-This kind of nondeterminism is the prime reason concurrency is widely regarded as a hard programming problem.
+This kind of nondeterminism illustrates why concurrency is widely regarded as a hard programming problem.

 `Chymyst` will actually reject our attempted program and print an error message before running anything, immediately after we define the reaction site: